 Painting 101: The Necessary Supplies

 might will need to get those painting projects crossed off your to-do list.
-Yes, there are affiliate links in this post but don’t worry, every single item listed is something I own, use and love and have given two thumbs up on.
-So get to painting and start crossing projects off your to-do list this year!
+Yes, there are affiliate links in this post but don’t worry, every single item listed is something I own, use and love and have given two thumbs up on (and would give three if I had a third!)
+So get to painting and start crossing projects off your to-do list.

 Essential Painting Supplies